Healthy, Strong Nails: Your Nail Care 101 Guide

 We don’t love the term “cuticle care.”

-But achieving healthy nails requires more.
-The entire nail wall — the surrounding skin, folds, and tissue that frame each nail — must be cleaned, hydrated, and free from buildup or tearing.
-Trimming hangnails isn’t cosmetic; it’s essential for preventing inflammation and maintaining a smooth, protected nail perimeter.
+The entire nail wall — the surrounding skin, folds, and tissue that frame each nail — has to be cleaned and free from buildup or damage at every appointment.

 At Atelier Anaiis, what we call Nail Care expands far beyond “cuticle care.”
 We refine every surface that borders the nail, restore balance to the nail walls, and create the healthy foundation that allows gel to bond flawlessly — without trauma or shortcuts.